-The Program Awards are open for team nominations only.
+The Program Awards are open for individual and team nominations.

 2.3 AWARDS FOR TEACHING EXCELLENCE (TEACHING AWARDS)

 Awards for Teaching Excellence recognise Australia's most outstanding university teachers or teaching teams who have demonstrated excellence, leadership and sustained commitment to teaching and learning in higher education.
 Teaching Awards reward the enrichment of student experiences and the improvement of learning outcomes through innovation and the delivery of quality teaching over a sustained period.